Foreign interventions by the United States: Cold War

 At the end of the Eisenhower administration, a campaign was initiated to deny Cheddi Jagan power in an independent Guyana.
 This campaign was intensified and became something of an obsession of John F. Kennedy, because he feared a "second Cuba".
 By the time Kennedy took office, the United Kingdom was ready to decolonize British Guiana and did not fear Jagan's political leanings, yet chose to cooperate in the plot for the sake of good relations with the United States.
-The CIA cooperated with AFL–CIO, most notably in organizing an 80-day general strike in 1963, backing it up with a strike fund estimated to be over $1 million.
-The Kennedy Administration put pressure on Harold Macmillan's government to help in its effort, ultimately attaining a promise on July 18, 1963, that Macmillan's government would unseat Jagan.
+The CIA cooperated with AFL-CIO, most notably in organizing an 80-day general strike in 1963, backing it up with a strike fund estimated to be over $1 million.
+The Kennedy Administration put pressure on Harold Macmillan's government to help in its effort, ultimately attaining a promise in July 1963, that Macmillan's government would unseat Jagan.
 This was achieved through a plan developed by Duncan Sandys whereby Sandys, after feigning impartiality in a Guyanese dispute, would decide in favor of Forbes Burnham and Peter D'Aguiar, calling for new elections based on proportional representation before independence would be considered, under which Jagan's opposition would have better chances to win.
-The plan succeeded, and the Burnham-D'Aguiar coalition took power soon after winning the election on December 7, 1964.
-The Johnson administration later helped Burnham fix the fraudulent election of 1968—the first election after decolonization in 1966.
+The plan succeeded, and the Burnham-D'Aguiar coalition took power soon after winning the election in December 1964.
+The Johnson administration later helped Burnham fix the fraudulent 1968 election—the first election after decolonization in 1966.
 To guarantee Burnham's victory, Johnson also approved a well-timed Food for Peace loan, announced some weeks before the election so as to influence the election but not to appear to be doing so.
 U.S.–Guyanese relations cooled in the Nixon administration.
 Henry Kissinger, in his memoirs, dismissed Guyana as being "invariably on the side of radicals in Third World forums."